-At the English Channel, plans and prayers before perilous final leg in long migrants’ journeys
+At the English Channel, plans and prayers before perilous final leg in migrants’ long journeys

 The couple had come to France with their sons, 7 and 12 years old.
 They are uncertain if or when they would be able to try the Channel crossing.
 The father soon asked questions about other places in Europe the family could go to.

-Guennoc of L‘Auberge des Migrants said many migrants are in Calais because their asylum applications in Europe have been rejected, or because they may risk being deported back to the country where they first entered the European Union if they do apply for asylum in France.
+Guennoc, of L‘Auberge des Migrants, said many migrants are in Calais because their asylum applications in Europe have been rejected, or because they may risk being deported back to the country where they first entered the European Union if they do apply for asylum in France.

-“People aren’t in Calais because they are dreaming of the Eldorado,” said Guennoc, referring to remarks by France’s interior minister who spoke of the “El Dorado of England.”
+“People aren’t in Calais because they are dreaming of the El Dorado,” said Guennoc, referring to remarks by France’s interior minister who spoke of the “El Dorado of England.”

-“They’re here because it’s in a way their last chance,” said Guennoc.
+“They’re here because it’s in a way their last chance,” Guennoc said.

 One day after they had mourned the deaths of at least 27 people in the English Channel, locals, activists and migrants assembled in central Calais to mourn another victim on Friday night.

-About 100 people stood silently in a circle, as the wind extinguished the memorial candles and tore at a banner that listed over 300 migrants who are believed to have died trying to cross the English Channel over the past two decades.
+About 100 people stood silently in a circle, as the wind extinguished the memorial candles and tore at a banner that listed more than 300 migrants who are believed to have died trying to cross the English Channel over the past two decades.
 Some people cried.
 Others stared at the banner with blank eyes and exhaustion.

 Masmos, a 30-year-old Sudanese migrant who gave only one name, said he had come to the commemoration because he would like others to be there for him, too, if he dies trying to reach England.